Here’s How Android Apps Will Work On Windows 11

 Windows 11 is powered by the Intern Bridge technology, which also works as a translator for ARM instructions.
 For those who don’t know, ARM is the architecture at which the android is built.
 Processors and chips from manufacturers like Mediatek and Qualcomm are also based on ARM.

-RELATED: How to Add or Remove Options From Quick Settings Panel in Windows 11
+RELATED: How To Add or Remove Widgets in Windows 11?

 This means android apps are required to be translated to run on AMD and Intel processors.
 While there will be no difference in running the apps, you might notice a slight delay in response due to the processes required in translation.